Signs, Symptoms and Treatment Options for Baby Eczema

 Tight, synthetic fabrics can cause rubbing, which exacerbates baby eczema.
 Dress your child in loose cotton clothing to minimize the risk of uncomfortable rubbing and eczema flare-ups.

 Be Careful When Bathing Your Baby

 Use gentle soaps when you give your baby a bath.
 Avoid scented and antibacterial varieties, and only use soap on the parts of your baby that are actually dirty.
 Be sure to give the rest of their body a good rinse.
-Try using lukewarm water, if it’s not too hot for their skin, as it will help hydrate their skin.
+Try using lukewarm water if it is not too hot for their skin, as it will help hydrate their skin.
 Finally, make sure to gently pat them dry instead of rubbing their skin with a towel.

-Baby eczema is completely normal and very common, but that doesn’t mean you can’t take steps to ensure your infant is as comfortable as possible.
-By knowing what to look for, how the symptoms appear, and what home treatments you can use, your baby will have a healthy, happy infancy with minimal eczema.
+Eczema in babies is completely normal and common, but that doesn’t mean you cannot take steps to ensure your infant is as comfortable as possible.
+By knowing what to look for, how the symptoms appear and what home treatments you can use, your baby will have a healthy, happy infancy with minimal eczema.